Credible takeaways

 Can you take out more student loans during the semester?

 Federal student loans require you to complete the FAFSA.
-Information from it is then sent to your school, which puts together a financial aid package for you if you're accepted.
+Information from it is then sent to the schools you listed, which put together a financial aid package for you if you’re accepted.
 This package may allow you to borrow up to the annual limit for Direct Subsidized and Unsubsidized Loans, depending on your financial need and other aid you're offered, such as scholarships and grants.

 Your school likely has a FAFSA deadline and a deadline for accepting your financial aid package.
 However, there may be options available to access more aid later if you were approved for more funding than you initially accepted.
 Your school's financial aid office will help you determine how to receive those extra funds.

-Private student loans, on the other hand, have online applications that you can complete anytime during the school year.
-Private loans also typically allow you to borrow up to the school-certified cost of attendance, so more money may be available to you if you need it.
+Applying for additional private student loans can be simpler than getting additional federal funds.
+Private student loans typically have online applications that you can complete anytime during the school year.
+Private lenders also generally allow you to borrow up to the school-certified cost of attendance, so more money may be available to you if you need it.

-- Emergency financial aid: Many colleges offer emergency financial support if you're struggling.
-However, you're often limited to borrowing a small amount, such as $1,000.
+- Emergency financial aid: A number of schools offer emergency financial support to students facing financial hardship, but it’s typically limited to small amounts, such as $1,000.

-- Work-study and part-time employment: You may be offered a federal work-study position as part of your overall financial aid package if you have financial need.
-This program offers students part-time jobs on and off campus to help fund their education.
+- Work-study and part-time employment: A federal work-study position may be part of your overall financial aid package if you have financial need.
+This program offers part-time jobs on and off campus to help fund your education.
 If you don't qualify for work-study, you can seek your own part-time employment to help pay for your degree.

 FAQ